flozz/nautilus-terminal/README.md

 # Nautilus Terminal 3

-> A terminal embedded in the Nautilus file browser
+> A terminal embedded in Nautilus, the GNOME's file browser

 **Nautilus Terminal** is a terminal embedded into Nautilus, the GNOME's file browser.
 It is always opened in the current folder, and follows the navigation (the `cd` command is automatically executed when you navigate to an other folder).